xcalts/scopez/README.md

   -exclude-file     List of targets to exclude from analysis (file).

 OUTPUT:
-  -output  File to write output to (optional).
   -json   Write output in JSON lines format.
   -table  Write output in Table format.

+TWEAK:
+  -threads  The max number of worker threads.

 OTHER:
   -help  Show this message and exit.